The Queensland Department of Education's (DoE's) CLS program provides funding to support eligible, not-for-profit community language schools (CLS).

 New CLS must advise DoE by email to

-firstname.lastname@example.org when the first class commences and they will be eligible for set-up funding 6 months from this date.
+firstname.lastname@example.org when the first class commences and they will be eligible to apply for set-up funding 6 months from this date.

 Prior to receiving set-up funding, successful CLS applicants will be required to sign a letter of acceptance agreeing to the requirements of the program.